-As every designer and their assistant started making soupedup workwear and outdoorsmen garb during the last few years, and as every other male in an urban setting grew a beard and started a Jack Kerouac inspired blog, we waited for Eddie Bauer to become the go-to store for dudes who wanted the refined rugged look, but didn’t have the money for Adam Kimmel, Billy Reid, or Woolrich Woolen Mills.
+As every designer and their assistant started making luxury workwear and outdoorsmen garb during the last few years, and as every other male in an urban setting grew a beard and started a Jack Kerouac inspired blog, we waited for Eddie Bauer to become the go-to store for dudes who wanted the refined rugged look, but didn’t have the money for Adam Kimmel, Billy Reid, or Woolrich Woolen Mills.

 It didn’t seem to happen — with some Mickey Drexler magic, longtime prep slinging J Crew became that go-to place — but this is not to say Eddie Bauer didn’t get the message.
 We visited their mega Michigan Ave. store recently during Eddie Bauer’s “blogger day,” and were impressed with some of its latest offerings.
 New fashion director Nathan Laffin became the 91-year-old outfitters creative director in May of 2010, and this year he’s helped usher in updated looks on some EB’s classic lines.
 While at the blogger event we got to dress a model in some of Eddie Bauers newest looks.
 Here are some of our favorite pieces that we played dress up with.